 Cubital Tunnel Syndrome

-The ulnar nerve is one of the three major nerves in your arm.
-It travels from your hand up to your neck.
-It gives feeling to the little finger and half of the ring finger while also controlling most of the small hand muscles, as well as some bigger muscles in the forearm.
+The ulnar nerve is one of the arm’s primary nerves.
+It begins in your neck, travels through the arm, and ends in the hand.
+The ulnar nerve plays a significant part in your ability to move your arms, wrists, and hands.
+It also gives feeling to the little finger and half of the ring finger while also controlling most of the small hand muscles, as well as some bigger muscles in the forearm.
 It travels through a tunnel of tissue called the cubital tunnel, which runs under a bump of bone at the inside of the elbow, known as the medial epicondyle.
 This area of the elbow is commonly known as the funny bone, which causes a shock-like feeling when bumped because the nerve is so close to the skin.

 Description